elementT1000/qgenda_vdb_prototype/README.md

 ![alt text](assets/PDFToJSON.png)

 ## Step 2.
 Index the data in a vector database
-Use the first half 'marqobook' Jupyter Notebook to set up a Client for the marqo backend hosted in docker and to use the marqo package's functions to vectorize the data and index it.
+Use the first half 'marqobook' Jupyter Notebook to set up a Client for the marqo backend hosted in docker, and to use the marqo package's functions to vectorize the data and index it.
 ![alt text](assets/PostIndexes.png)

 ## Step 3.
 Set up search prompt and query with LLM